Faeryn/OutwardWeaponSkillKeys/README.md

 ## Changelog

 ### v1.4.0
+- Hold off-hand button to reload pistol (to prevent accidental reload in the middle of combat)
 - Option to hide HUD elements instead of showing empty when the skill is not learned or there is no weapon in that slot

 ### v1.3.1